 The District's financials are prepared in accordance with generally accepted accounting principles (GAAP) for an enterprise fund.
-For December 31, 2018 and 2017, the District has adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions see Note 8 KPERS and Note 9 Restatement.
+For December 31, 2019 and 2018, the District has adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions see Note 8 KPERS.
 The accounts of the District are presented as a business type activity.
-The activities of the District are accounted for within the accounts that comprise the District's assets, liabilities, net position, revenues and expenses.
-Basis of accounting refers to when revenues, expenses and related assets and liabilities are recognized in the accounts and reported in the financial statements.
+The activities of the District are accounted for within the accounts that comprise the District's assets, liabilities, net position, revenues and Basis of accounting refers to when revenues, expenses and related expenses. assets and liabilities are recognized in the accounts and reported in the financial statements.
 The financial statements are reported using the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
 All assets and all liabilities are included on the statement of net position.
-Under the accrual basis of accounting, revenues are recognized when earned and expenses are recognized when The statement of cash flows provides information about how the District meets the cash flow needs of its activities.
+Under the accrual basis of accounting, revenues are recognized when earned and expenses are recognized when incurred. statement of cash flows provides information about how the District meets the cash flow needs of its activities.